 Confession: despite being an Amazon user since the Y2K books-and-CDs era, I had yet to go “Prime.”
-The convenient if not cultish membership that gives customers perks like super-speedy free shipping and access to countless hours of streaming entertainment for a mere (but not nothing) $6.99-per-month was appealing, but I just never pulled the trigger.
+The convenient if not cultish membership that gives customers perks like super-speedy free shipping and access to countless hours of streaming entertainment for a mere (but not nothing) £7.99 per month (or £3.99 for students) was appealing, but I just never pulled the trigger.
 However, with the eighth annual Prime Day fast approaching (and early deals already dropping), I thought it'd be prudent as a writer on the Shopping team to get as familiar as possible with the ins and outs of Amazon — and not just by way of a press release or browsing for hidden gems — as a real-life, bonafide, virtual card-holding Prime member.

 While the upcoming two-day event might be the most-hyped shopping event of the year after Black Friday, the year-round Prime membership is equally lauded for its speed and convenience.
 Bearing this in mind, I signed up for Prime’s 30-day free trial to do an honest deep dive on what one may stand to gain on the 363 days of the year that are not Prime Day(s).
 I focused, selfishly, on the perks that interested me the most, but if you want to read an exhaustive list of every single Prime benefit, you can head to the site's Insider homepage to study up and reap some lesser-known deals.
 Read on to see what I liked, what I didn’t, and what might keep me paying for the membership after the 30-day freebie is over.

 Amazon Prime Benefit #1: Prime Video